8 Essential Steps to Create a Positive Candidate Experience

 Learn how to create a positive candidate experience with our 8 steps, and effectively measure the impact on your recruitment process.

-Hybrid work is any type of flexible work arrangement where employees spend their hours split between physical, in-office work, and remote work.
+Hybrid work is any type of flexible work arrangement where employees spend their hours split between physical, in-office work and remote work.
 This arrangement can occur in any type of percentage split, such as 50-50 or 80-20.

 The shift in how and where people work has significant implications for businesses.
 Recruiting, interviewing, and hiring talent that fits the ideal worker must change to adopt the needs of an increasingly remote-first work structure.
-Both employers and job seekers will consider how remote hybrid work changes their end of the process, as well.

 For HR teams to create more effective recruitment strategies in this new age of remote work, a dive into emerging trends may be all that’s needed to get stakeholders fully invested.
 A hybrid work environment is now most people’s preferred working situation.
-Businesses that take a remote and hybrid-first approach to their recruitment and hiring practices can positively impact key business objectives, some of which often include increasing worker productivity, reducing turnover, and hitting DEI goals.

 Working remotely was an easier transition than they expected

-Remote work dramatically improved their quality life
+Remote work dramatically improved their quality of life

 Cisco’s 2022 Global Hybrid Work Study offers several overwhelmingly positive insights about the shift to remote and hybrid work: